PedroLemosEI/PedroLemosEI/README.md

 Software Developer • Cloud Enthusiast

 Welcome to my GitHub!
 I'm passionate about technology and about building efficient, scalable, and secure solutions.
-My background in Cybersecurity, Networks and Systems (CTeSP) and my Bachelor’s Degree in Software Engineering have given me a solid foundation that combines software development, systems administration, networking, cloud technologies, and data analysis.
+My background in Cybersecurity, Networks and Systems (Level 5 Higher Education Diploma) and my Bachelor’s Degree in Software/Computer Engineering have given me a solid foundation that combines software development, systems administration, networking, cloud technologies, and data analysis.

-## 🚀 Education (PT_pt)
+## 🚀 Education

-🎓ESTG - CTeSP em Cibersegurança, Redes e Sistemas
--> 🎓 ESTG - Licenciatura em Engenharia Informática
+🎓ESTG - Level 5 Higher Education Diploma in Cybersecurity, Networks and Systems -> 🎓 ESTG - Bachelor’s Degree in Computer Engineering

 ## 💡 Interesses principais: